 A targeted rate applies to properties in the Hikurangi Swamp Special Rating District.
+The activity funded by this targeted rate is to defray the costs of the Hikurangi Swamp Major Scheme set out on page 50 of the LTP.
 The area of land within this special rating district is divided into classes based on location and area of benefit or effect of the scheme on a property.
-The targeted rate is based on a differential graduated scale according to the class of the property and the area of land within each class of the rating unit.
-Some properties may have areas of land which fall into several classes and the rating differentials are applied accordingly
+The activity funded by this targeted rate is to defray the costs of the Hikurangi Swamp Major Scheme set out on page 50 of the LTP.